jannasch-lenaleonore/MS-The-decision-to-stop-counting-shapes-numerical-production-in-primates-/README.md

 - MATLAB R2023a or later with the Statistics and Machine Learning Toolbox (`quantile`, `signrank`, `corr`, `fminsearch`, `boxplot`).
-- No other dependencies, no toolboxes beyond that, nothing to install.

 The behavioural data are included in `data/`: `bhv_data_tbl_m1.mat` (Monkey 1, 36 sessions) and `bhv_data_tbl_m2.mat` (Monkey 2, 40 sessions), each holding a